 - 1/2 teaspoon Garam Masala

-- Garnish: Juice of 1/2 a lime (garnish before serving)
+- Garnish: Few drops of lime juice (garnish before serving)

 Prep: In a mini food processor, pulse ginger and garlic for 5-7 times.
 Now add onion chunks and pulse another 5 times.
 This is a quick and tear-free way to get everything chopped finely 🙂